A note on certain ergodicity coefficients: Nonnegative matrices with a positive dominant eigenvector

-Now let $\S^+$ be the set of nonnegative column stochastic matrices, that is $S \in \S^+$ if and only if $S\geq O$ and $e^\t S=e^\t$, and let $\A^+$ be the set of nonnegative and nonnull matrices having a positive dominant left eigenvector.
-It is known that any $A \in \A^+$ is similar, via a positive definite diagonal similarity, to a nonnegative matrix whose columns sum up to $\rho(A)$ (see f.i. \cite[Cor.
-4.15]{power-nonneg-arxiv}).
+Now let $\me S^+$ be the set of nonnegative column stochastic matrices, that is $S \in \me S^+$ if and only if $S\geq O$ and $\uno^\t S=\uno^\t$, and let $\A^+$ be the set of nonnegative and nonnull matrices having a positive dominant left eigenvector.
+Note that any matrix $A \in \A^+$ is such that $\rho(A)>0$.
+It is known that any $A \in \A^+$ is similar, via a positive definite diagonal similarity, to a nonnegative matrix whose columns sum up to $\rho(A)$ (see for instance\ \cite{stochastic-similar-doubly,tudisco-power-nonnegative}).
 Thus